PhD, The University of Iowa

 - Sponsored international participant in the institute, Stories of Illness and Disability in Literature and Comics: Intersections of the Medical, the Personal, and the Cultural, Berlin Museum of Medical History and the Freie Universitat Berlin, 2017.

-- Oklahoma State University Service Award, 2015
+- Oklahoma State University Award for Service, 2015

 - Sponsored international participant in the Seminar on George Moore, Princess Grace Irish Library, Monaco.
 2014.